Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: The effect of the source's relative velocity on the measurement of the Hubble constant

 where $(1+z_{\rm rel})$ is in \eq{eq:drrs}.
-Therefore, we recover the correct value for $H_0$ if the source is at rest but if the source is moving we obtain an erroneous result.
-The error done by not considering the effect of the velocity on the apparent distance can be estimated as
+Therefore, we recover the correct value for $H_0$ if the source is at rest but if the source is moving with a relative velocity we obtain an erroneous result.
+The error done by not considering the effect of the relative velocity on the apparent distance can be estimated as

-where we again consider the special cases of the velocity being anti-parallel to the LOS (plus sign) and parallel to the LOS (minus sign).
-We see in \fref{fig:ehcv}, that the error increases with an increasing magnitude of the velocity and already can reach around 1\,\% for a peculiar velocity of the host galaxy of $1500\,{\rm km\,s^{-1}}$.
+where we again consider the special cases of the relative velocity being anti-parallel to the LOS (plus sign) and parallel to the LOS (minus sign).
+We see in \fref{fig:ehcv}, that the error increases with an increasing magnitude of the relative velocity and already can reach around 1\,\% for a peculiar velocity of the host galaxy of $1500\,{\rm km\,s^{-1}}$.
 For a binary orbiting a SMBH of $10^7\,{\rm M_\odot}$ at a distance of $5\,{\rm mpc}$ with a velocity of $3000\,{\rm km\,s^{-1}}$ the error goes up to around 2\,\% and can exceed 3\,\% for extreme kicks of $5000\,{\rm km\,s^{-1}}$.
-For higher velocities the orientation of the velocity relative to the LOS becomes significant, varying from 13\,\% for the two being anti-parallel to 15\,\% for the two being parallel for a binary orbiting a SMBH at a distance of $100\,R_s$.
+For higher relative velocities the orientation of the velocity relative to the LOS becomes significant, varying from 13\,\% for the two being anti-parallel to 15\,\% for the two being parallel for a binary orbiting a SMBH at a distance of $100\,R_s$.